 Schools are being forced to replace “Christmas vacation” with “winter break” in their printed schedules.
-At Macy’s, the word is verboten even though they’ve made untold millions of dollars from their sympathetic portrayal in the Christmas classic, “Miracle on 34th Street.”
-Carols, even instrumental versions, are banned in certain places.
+At some major retail chains, the word is verboten, replaced as a matter of policy by the generic Happy Holidays.
+Carols, even instrumental versions, are banned in certain locales.
 A major postal delivery service has not only made their drivers doff their Santa caps, but ordered them not to decorate their trucks with Christmas wreaths.

 How is it, one well might ask, that in a Christian nation this is happening?
-And in case you find that designation objectionable, would you deny that India is a Hindu country, that Pakistan is Muslim, that Poland is Catholic?
+And in case you find that designation objectionable, would you deny that India is a Hindu country, that Turkey is Muslim, that Poland is Catholic?
 That doesn’t mean those nations are theocracies.
-But when the overwhelming majority of a country’s population is of one religion, and roughly 90% of Americans happen to be one sort of Christian or another, only a damn fool would deny the obvious.
+But when the overwhelming majority of a country’s population is of one religion, and most Americans happen to be one sort of Christian or another, only a darn fool would deny the obvious.

 Although it seems a long time ago, it really wasn’t, that people who came here from other places made every attempt to fit in.
 Assimilation wasn’t a threat to anyone; it was what the Statue of Liberty represented.
 E pluribus unum, one out of many, was our motto.
 The world’s melting pot was our nickname.
 It didn’t mean that any group of people had to check their customs, culture or cuisine, at the door.
 It did mean that they, and especially their children, learned English, and that they learned to live and let live.